nanvel/blog/2015/12/swift-notes.md

   6. }
   7.
 ```
 If your custom type has a stored property that is logically allowed to have "no value" - declare the property with an optional type.
-Properties with of optional type are automatically initialized with value of nill.
+Properties with of optional type are automatically initialized with value of nil.

 Alternative initializers and initializers without external names:
 ```bash